What is Inflation Formula?

 - Intuitively, it may seem that if inflation is negative (known as deflation), it is good for the country.
 However, this is not true.
 The deflationary situation may lead to low growth.

 - The nominal Gross Domestic Product (GDP) of a country is the combination of real GDP and inflation.
-Thus, if the nominal GDP growth is 10% and the rate of inflation is 4%, the real rate of GDP growth is approximately 6%.
+Thus, if the nominal GDP growth is 10% and the inflation rate is 4%, the real rate of GDP growth is approximately 6%.
 Thus, the real GDP growth that is widely reported is nothing but net growth.